vietrux/LaHu-Smart-Car-Park/README.md

 # Smart Car Park System

-A comprehensive smart car park system built using STM32 microcontroller and Raspberry Pi, with license plate recognition and automated barrier control.
+A comprehensive smart car park system built using STM32 microcontroller and Raspberry Pi, with license plate recognition using YOLOv8 and PaddleOCR, and automated barrier control.

 ## Project Overview